1.00 - Introduction

 BY: handing out flyers under every door, promoting it in the nearby dormitory

-In a nutshell, this is all there is to it - coming up with a clever roadmap on how to achieve your specific marketing goal, e.g. stealing market share, increase market penetration, boost customer acquisition etc. Which in turn should be rooted in your company wide sales goal.
-More on this later.
+In a nutshell, this is all there is to it - coming up with a clever roadmap on how to achieve your objective.
+For you, it might be stealing market share, increase market penetration, boost customer acquisition or anything else rooted in your company-wide sales goal.

 A strategy is a specified way to solve a problem.
 A marketing strategy is how to solve a marketing problem to achieve a specific business objective - whether that's increasing sales, market penetration, shareholder value or anything else.

-The marketing process turns out to be quite formulaic for startups as for the Fortune 500.
-This series is dedicated to share their playbook and show how the top advertising agencies of the world think about branding.
-When learning marketing strategy, I always found it hard to get plain English advice on how to create something concrete - like a marketing document - ready to be used by a client or a company.
+When learning marketing strategy, I always found it hard to get advice in plain English on how to turn abstract strategy into something concrete - like a marketing document - ready to be used by a client or a company.

-In this series, I will attempt to cut out as much fluff as possible and provide clear instructions on how to develop a brand (with deliverables) step by step, with examples.
-By the end, you'll be able to develop a bulletproof brand, go-to-market strategy and channel mix for your company and understand if your new CMO knows what they are talking about.
+In this series, I will attempt to cut out as much fluff as possible and provide clear instructions on how to create a brand (with deliverables) step by step, with examples.
+By the end, you'll be able to understand if your new CMO knows what they are talking about or even develop a bulletproof brand, go-to-market strategy and channel mix for your company by yourself.

-Let's get started by exploring how to set sequential objectives that ladder up to your business goal:
+Let's get started by exploring how to set objectives that ladder up to your business goal:

 Next module: Setting sequential marketing objectives & KPIs (after product market fit) ->